ScottSlatton/code-stream-front-end/src/userStores.md

 nav bar for all screens

 pass user id into Navbar so edit user link works
+Set up Bootstrap with proper react version

 ### User stories
 A user can login
 A user can follow other users
+And see followed users streams on home page.
+See favorited vides on home page
 A user can link to their videos that we can display

 #User